-See Figure 2-4.
+See Figure 2-3.
 The generator is equipped with four convenience outlets.
 The large outlets are 240/120 VAC twist-lock receptacles rated at 50A each.
 The smaller outlets are 120 VAC duplex receptacles rated at 20A each with ground fault interrupt (GFCI) protection.
 These receptacles are not routed through the main circuit breaker.
 Each receptacle has its own circuit breaker, located directly above the receptacle panel, with the breaker sized to the maximum rating of the corresponding outlet.

 NOTE: Power to the receptacles is available any time the generator is running, even if the main circuit breaker is OFF (O).
 Verify equipment connected to the receptacles is turned OFF before turning the breakers ON (I).
-Verify the voltage selector switch is in the proper position and the output voltage is correct for the equipment connected to the outlets.